-- New driveways and front yard parking spaces should continue to discouraged.
+- New driveways and front yard parking should continue spaces to be discouraged.
 On-street parking should be encouraged.
-Allowing parking and a driveway access typically requires removal of soft landscaping and reduces amount on-street the of parking available. - Existing lanes should be retained and enhanced.
+Allowing parking and a driveway access typically requires removal of soft landscaping and reduces amount of on-street parking the available. - Existing lanes should be retained and enhanced.